-Service Area Proposal Description Proposed Net Budget Reduction 2024/25 Proposed Net Budget Reduction 2025/26 Proposed Net Budget Reduction 2026/27 £'m £'m £'m Adult Social Care Further Demand Management savings Additional saving above the £1m already included within the MTFP - see table below -2.390 -2.140 -1.980 Corporate Resources Treasury Management - increased Income Take advantage of higher interest rates with investment of cash balances in money markets and financial products -0.486 0.000 0.000 Co ည rate Resources Increased Debt collection Employ additional solicitor to pursue Council Tax, NNDR debt and increase base position of Council 0.000 0.000 -0.200 Co rate Resources Service Redesign Start redesign of service in 2024/25 to reflect business need-saving comes from natural turnover.
-This will be developed in the context of needing to increase corporate capacity 0.000 0.000 -0.305 Communities Leisure Centres - Increased charges to maintain budget position as a result of previous years and current inflation increases Costs increased for 23/24 and service propose that further inflation linked increases can be made without impact on demand or needing to reduce service provision to meet the increase in cost.
-Income now at pre COVID levels -0.460 -0.200 -0.200 Communities Increased charges at the Atkinson in line with inflation to maintain budget position as a result of previous years and current inflation increases Inflation linked increases can be made without impact on demand -0.050 -0.025 -0.025
+Service Area Proposal Description Proposed Net Budget Reduction 2025/26 Proposed Net Budget Reduction 2026/27 2027/28 £'m £'m £'m Adult Social Care Further Demand Management savings Savings from the Transformation Programme Project "Better at Home" -2.140 -1.980 0.000 Corporate Resources Increased Debt collection Employ additional solicitor to pursue Council Tax, NNDR debt and increase base position of Council 0.000 -0.200 0.000 Co Trate Resources Service Redesign Start redesign of service in 2024/25 to reflect business need-saving comes from natural turnover.
+This will be developed in the context of needing to increase corporate capacity 0.000 -0.305 0.000 Co င္တာ nunities Leisure Centres - Increased charges to maintain budget position as a result of previous years and current inflation increases Costs increased for 2023/24, and service propose that further inflation linked increases can be made without impact on demand or needing to reduce service provision to meet the increase in cost.
+Income now at pre COVID levels -0.200 -0.200 0.000 Communities Increased charges at the Atkinson in line with inflation to maintain budget position as a result of previous years and current inflation increases Inflation linked increases can be made without impact on demand -0.025 -0.025 0.000 Communities Formby Pool - review of the annual subsidy contribution in new contract Current contract ceases in 27/28 and annual subsidy of £0.237m will be reviewed as site is profitable with separate provision being made.
+Option being undertaken to determine if new 0.000 -0.237 0.000 contract can be brought forward, or phasing of saving would be required to achieve in 2026/27 Communities Crosby PFI- reduced cost following end of contract PFI contract ends 27/28 - saving of £0.263m to be made with new operating model- phasing of saving would be required to achieve in 2026/27 0.000 0.000 -0.263 Operational In-House Services Sefton ARC Staff restructure- no job reductions and reduced agency costs -0.100 0.000 0.000 Operational In-House Services Review of street cleansing activity within the Borough The Council will review its street cleaning and cleansing operations, including its role and responsibilities with its partners, and also the associated enforcement activity with a view to improving the cleanliness of the Borough 0.000 -1.168 0.000 -2.465 -4.115 -0.263 Edo tion Excellence Education Travel Support Savings from the Transformation Programme Project "Education Travel Support" -1.210 -1.090 0.000 Ch ထ en's Social Ca.တ Initiatives to reduce costs of providing support packages Includes expansion of the Aiming High Team to provide support and expanding operation of Springbrook to provide additional support packages. -1.000 -0.300 0.000 Health & Wellbeing Public Health Grant Utilising additional and existing Public Health funding to support universal services within Children's Services -0.800 0.000 0.000